Courses

 Fall or Spring.

-Designed for students who have completed the intermediate level of Korean, to acquire advanced language skills (speaking, listening, reading and writing) through Content-Based Instruction and Project-Based Language Learning.
-Students will gain profound knowledge in various fields on Korea through discussion and composition: current issues in Korean society, Korean people's thoughts and mind, tradition, history and culture.
-With frequent discussions and compositions on various contemporary news articles, medical drama series, and documentaries, students are encouraged to become Intercultural Communicative Citizens and learn the contents through the language.
+Continuation of KOREA 4401.
+Designed for students to acquire advanced language skills (speaking, listening, reading and writing) through Content-Based Instruction and Project-Based Language Learning.
+Students will gain profound knowledge in various fields on Korea through discussion and composition: Current issues in Korean society, Korean people's thoughts and mind, tradition, history and culture.
+With frequent discussions and compositions on various contemporary news articles, documentaries, and a novel, students are encouraged to become Intercultural Communicative Citizens and learn the contents through the language.
 The expected student outcome is to gain confidence in the academic level of discussions and compositions by critical thinking and analyzing.

-Full details for KOREA 4401 - Advanced Korean I
+Full details for KOREA 4402 - Advanced Korean II

 This course is intended for beginners of the Nepali language.
-The course aims to develop basic Nepali language functions.
-The emphasis is on basic grammar structures, and four basic skills of language learning: speaking, listening, reading, and writing, using culturally up-to-date materials and texts.
-Devanagari script for reading and writing is also introduced.
-No previous knowledge of Nepali is required to enroll this course.
+The emphasis is given on continuation of learning basic grammar structures, and the four basic skills of language learning: speaking, listening, reading, and writing, using culturally up-to-date materials and texts.

-Full details for NEPAL 1121 - Elementary Nepali I
+Full details for NEPAL 1122 - Elementary Nepali II

 Intermediate instruction in spoken grammar and verbal comprehension skills, with special attention to developing technical vocabularies and other verbal skills appropriate to students' professional fields.

-Full details for NEPAL 2201 - Intermediate Nepali Conversation I
+Full details for NEPAL 2202 - Intermediate Nepali Conversation II

 Systematic review of written grammar and reading comprehension, with special attention to the technical vocabularies, necessary writing skills, and published materials typical of advanced students' professional fields.

-Full details for NEPAL 2203 - Intermediate Nepali Composition I
+Full details for NEPAL 2204 - Intermediate Nepali Composition II

 Reading of advanced texts, together with advanced drill on the spoken language.

-Full details for NEPAL 3301 - Advanced Nepali I
+Full details for NEPAL 3302 - Advanced Nepali II

 This course introduces students to Punjabi, a major language of northern India and Pakistan.
 Beginning with the study of the Gurmukhi script, the course offers an intensive study of the speaking, reading, and writing of the language.
 This is approached through the theme-based syllabus, a discussion in small groups and paired activities on the cultural background of Punjab and Punjabi culture.

-Full details for PUNJB 1121 - Elementary Punjabi I
+Full details for PUNJB 1122 - Elementary Punjabi II

 Further develops students' skills in Punjabi, a major language of northern India and Pakistan.
 Continuing with the study of the Gurmukhi script, the course offers an intensive study of the speaking, reading, and writing of the language.
 This is approached through the theme-based syllabus, a discussion in small groups and paired activities on the cultural background of Punjab and Punjabi culture.

-Full details for PUNJB 2201 - Intermediate Punjabi I
+Full details for PUNJB 2202 - Intermediate Punjabi II

 An introduction to the essentials of Sanskrit grammar.
 Designed to enable the student to read classical and epic Sanskrit as soon as possible.

-Full details for SANSK 1131 - Elementary Sanskrit I
+Full details for SANSK 1132 - Elementary Sanskrit II

-Full details for SANSK 2251 - Intermediate Sanskrit I
+Full details for SANSK 2252 - Intermediate Sanskrit II

-Full details for SANSK 3301 - Advanced Sanskrit I
+Full details for SANSK 5510 - Graduate Studies in Sanskrit

 SINHA1100 Elements of Sinhala Language and Culture